American Airlines cancels hundreds of weekend flights

 Earlier in October, Southwest canceled well over 2,000 flights after disruptions that started with weather problems in Florida and were compounded by staffing shortages.

-Airlines were barred from laying off workers during the pandemic as a condition of billions in federal pandemic relief, but that didn't stop them from persuading thousands of employees to accept cash incentives and quit voluntarily.
+Airlines were barred from laying off workers during the pandemic as a condition of billions in federal pandemic relief — American temporarily furloughed 19,000 workers when the money lapsed last year, but reversed the furloughs when aid was restored.
+That, however, didn't stop the airlines from persuading thousands of employees to accept cash incentives and quit voluntarily.
 American, Southwest and others are now hiring employees to replace some of those who left in 2020.